gustavomalkomes/active_gp_learning/README.md

  > gpml_extensions: https://github.com/rmgarnett/gpml_extensions.git

+The script `startup.m` will take care of it if you already have them in a parent folder.
+But please check these websites first.

+You can also run `get_dependencies.sh` to download this softwares.

 Tests
 ---------------

 Running `run_tests` will trigger a couple of tests.